-Somera Road Inc., a New York-based commercial real estate firm, has acquired the aging Skyline office complex in Bailey’s Crossroads for about $215 million, the Washington Business Journal reports.
+Somera Road Inc., a New York-based commercial real estate firm, is part of a partnership that acquired the aging Skyline office complex in Bailey’s Crossroads for about $215 million, the Washington Business Journal reports.

 The deal includes seven office buildings and a retail center anchored by Target.
 Somera plans to carry out a series of common area improvements and other upgrades in the near term and has retained OTJ Architects to renovate the Skyline 7 office building at 5275 Leesburg Pike.

 Vornado Realty Trust relinquished ownership of the Skyline Center nearly three years ago after grappling with high vacancy rates and stopped paying debt service.

 CWCapital, a special servicer retained by the various noteholders that held the debt on the property, retained Cushman & Wakefield to market the Skyline Center for sale.
 About 100 potential bidders from across the globe stepped up.
 Somera emerged as the winning bidder in June and closed on the acquisition Oct.
 30.